oracle/odpi/doc/src/public_functions/dpiStmt.rst

     :func:`dpiStmt_getBatchErrorCount()`.

-    **errors** -- a pointer to the first element of an array of :ref:`dpiErrorInfo` structures which is assumed to contain the number of elements specified by the numErrors parameter.
+    **errors** -- a pointer to the first element of an array of :ref:`dpiErrorInfo<dpiErrorInfo>` structures which is assumed to contain the number of elements specified by the numErrors parameter.

 .. function:: int dpiStmt_getBindCount(dpiStmt \*stmt, uint32_t \*count)